xDouglas90/xDouglas90/README.md

 * Studying Technology in Development Back-end;
 * Beginner as a self-taught programmer;
 * Passionate about Technologies;
-* Delighted by Elixir and its entire ecosystem;
 * And an eternal apprentice of this wonderful and immense universe called Programming.

 _____